 A 4-height perfect clear requires 10 minos.
-Therefore, after doing an opening 4-height perfect clear, you will have 4 minos left from the second bag since each bag contains 7 minos.
-It turns out that you can arrange these 4 minos in a way that will give you a high chance of repeating a perfect clear.
+Therefore, after an opening 4-height perfect clear, you will have 4 minos left from the second bag since each bag contains 7 minos.
+It turns out that you can arrange these 4 minos to give you a high chance of repeating a perfect clear.

 Generally speaking, you will have a higher chance of PC if you have T left in your 4 pieces due to parity reasons.